Cascade Advanced Energy Facility

-A number of Xe-100 small modular reactors designed by X-energy are planned to be installed for nuclear electric power production near the Columbia Generating Station in the state of Washington by the 2030s.
-It would be X-energy's second power plant after one in Texas due to be finished by 2030.
+The Cascade Advanced Energy Facility is a proposed nuclear power plant, to be located near the Columbia Generating Station in the state of Washington by the 2030s.
+Developed in partnership with Amazon, the site would house up to 12 Xe-100 small modular reactors designed by X-energy.
+It would be X-energy's second power plant after the Long Mott Generating Station due to be finished by 2030.

 The operator will be Energy Northwest, the operator of Columbia Generating Station, the only nuclear power station in the Pacific Northwest.
+As of 2026, X-energy was engaged in pre-application activities with the Nuclear Regulatory Commission, but had not applied for a construction permit.